ebeth-chin/dxa_ml_pub/README.md

-Code for the dexa ml paper.
+Code for "Machine learning reveals association of stool pH with bone mineral density in a healthy multi-ethnic U.S. population".

 Please check back later for the paper citation.

-files can be run like this:

-python3 /lib/lasso.py /data/x_input.csv /data/y_input.csv /path/to/output/